Spider-Scents/dbfuzz/README.md

 # Requirements

-dbfuzz is written in Python, and requires Chrome and [Chromedriver](https://googlechromelabs.github.io/chrome-for-testing/), and mysql/mysqldump commands.
+dbfuzz is written in Python, and requires Chrome and [Chromedriver](https://googlechromelabs.github.io/chrome-for-testing/), mysql/mysqldump command, and graphviz.
 Python library requirements are available in the Pipfile of this repository.

 Example web applications, located in the docker folder, are run with Docker and Docker Compose.